Nuand/bladeRF/host/utilities/bladeRF-cli/src/cmd/doc/interactive-help.md

             provided, the current parameters are printed.
 ----------------------------------------------------------------------

-Running '`tx`' without any additional commands is valid shorthand for '`tx config`'.
+Running `tx` without any additional commands is valid shorthand for `tx config`.

 The `wait` command takes an optional `timeout` parameter.
 This parameter defaults to units of milliseconds (`ms`).
 The timeout unit may be specified using the `ms` or `s` suffixes.
 If this parameter is not provided, the command will wait until the transmission completes or `Ctrl-C` is pressed.

-Configuration parameters take the form '`param=value`', and may be specified in a single or multiple '`tx config`' invocations.
+Configuration parameters take the form `param=value`, and may be specified in a single or multiple `tx config` invocations.
 Below is a list of available parameters.

 ----------------------------------------------------------------------